unisb-bioinf/causaltrail/CausalTrail.md

 ###Network Managment###
 Networks can be loaded by a click on *Load Network* in the toolbar or by clicking on *Network -> Load Network* in the menu.
 A dialog will be shown to select networks represented in the formats introduced above.
 The dialog can also be opened by pressing *Strg + O*.

-Upon loading, the networks are visualized using *graphviz*.
+Upon loading, the network layout is computed using *graphviz*.
 If *graphviz* is not available, the layout is generated by a force directed layouting algorithm included in **CausalTrail**.

 The network view is interactive, e.g. it is possible to move nodes or to zoom in or out the network visualisation.
 By clicking on *Layout* in the toolbar, the menubar or by pressing *Strg + L*, the network is layouted again.

 Networks are visualised in a *tab* window.
 In case that the user loads multiple networks, each network is shown in its own tab.
-Using **CausalTrails** *svg* export function, the network visualisations can be exported to a *svg* file.
+Using **CausalTrails** *svg* export function, a network visualisation can be exported to a *svg* file.
 To do so, click *Network -> Export SVG*.

 A click on *Delete Network* deletes the network that is currently shown.
 This can also be done with *Strg + D*.